efdigital/ll-learninglocker/MONGODB_8_UPGRADE_NOTES.md

 - ✅ All connection configurations updated for new versions
 - ✅ All model methods and hooks working correctly
 - ✅ Authentication system fully functional
+- ✅ Test environment vs production environment properly separated
+- ✅ Clean test process termination without hanging
 - ✅ All critical application functionality intact

 **Summary**: The Learning Locker codebase is now fully compatible with MongoDB 8 and Mongoose 8.
+The test suite runs cleanly with proper process termination.
 The remaining PersonaAttribute REST API issue is a minor limitation that doesn't affect core application functionality.

 ## Notes